top of page

 Are Your Teeth Damaged, Broken, or Missing?

-At St. Johns Dental Care, Dr. Capen and Dr. Connelly treat patients with bite misalignment, damaged restorations or teeth, loose teeth, missing teeth, gum disease, and bone loss, as well as other dental issues.
-Although full mouth reconstruction is often a complex process involving several treatments over a period of time, St. Johns Dental Care team of experts are comprehensively trained and experienced to successfully address dental concerns and resolve multiple dental problems.
+At St. Johns Dental Care, Dr. Capen and the team treat a wide range of concerns including bite misalignment, damaged teeth or restorations, loose or missing teeth, gum disease, and bone loss.
+While full mouth reconstruction can be a detailed process involving multiple treatments over time, our team is highly trained and experienced in addressing complex cases and delivering lasting results.

 Full Mouth Reconstruction Treatments